 At low potentials, large terraces are reconstructed.
 Smaller terraces in regions of high step density remain unreconstructed (Fig. 1(c)).
-This observation is in accordance to previous data for Au(11n) in sulfuric acid28.
-The fact that smaller terraces remain unreconstructed offers the opportunity to measure step fluctuations for the unreconstructed (1×1)-surface even at low potentials.
-Therefore, the data for step fluctuations and the kink energy in the potential range between -0.25 and +0.55 V SCE as presented in this work is for the unreconstructed Au(001) surface exclusively.
+This observation is in accordance with previous data for Au(11n) in sulfuric acid.28 The fact that smaller terraces remain unreconstructed offers the opportunity to measure step fluctuations for the unreconstructed (1 × 1)-surface even at low potentials.
+Therefore, the data for step fluctuations and the kink energy in the potential range between -0.25 and +0.55 V SCE as presented in this work are for the unreconstructed Au(001) surface exclusively.

-Cyclic voltamograms and surface charge density vs. potential plots are presented in Fig. 2 for Cl-- and Br-- containing solutions as solid and dot-dashed curves, respectively.
-For comparison, we have plotted the data for the bare surface (without specifically adsorbing halides in the solution) as dotted line.
-As expected, the surface charge density increases with potential and is the larger the higher the adsorption strength of the anion.
+Cyclic voltammograms and surface charge density vs. potential plots are presented in Fig. 2 for Cl-- and Br--containing solutions as solid and dot-dashed curves, respectively.
+For comparison, we have plotted the data for the bare surface (without specifically adsorbing halides in the solution) as dotted lines.
+As expected, the surface charge density increases with potential and the higher the adsorption strength of the anion, the larger the surface charge density.